 A contract will typically include Data Normalization, SaaS and Maintenance, which are distinct performance obligations and are accounted for separately.
 The transaction price is allocated to each separate performance obligation on a relative stand-alone selling price basis.
-Significant judgement is required to determine the stand-alone selling price for each distinct performance obligation and is typically estimated based on observable transactions when these services are sold on a stand-alone basis.
-At contract inception, an assessment of the goods and services promised in the contracts with customers is performed and a performance obligation is identified for each distinct promise to transfer to the customer a good or service (or bundle of goods or services).
+Significant judgment is required to determine the stand-alone selling price for each distinct performance obligation and is typically estimated based on observable transactions when these services are sold on a stand-alone basis.
+At contract inception, an assessment of the goods and services promised in the contracts with customers is performance obligations, the Company considers all the goods or services).
 To identify the performance obligations, the Company considers all the goods or services promised in the contract regardless of whether they are explicitly stated or are implied by customary business practices.
 Revenue is recognized when the performance obligation has been met.
 The Company considers control to have transferred upon delivery because the Company has a present right to payment at that time, the Company has transferred use of the good or service, and the customer is able to direct the use of, and obtain substantially all the remaining benefits from, the good or service.